Miguel-Venegas/shopnest-frontend/README.md

 ![Merchant 2](assets/screenshots/merchant-2.png)

 ### Merchant Admin Dashboard

+The merchant dashboard is the core focus of the frontend and demonstrates session-aware CRUD workflows, validation handling, and UI state synchronization with the backend.

 #### Product & Inventory Management (CRUD Operations)
 Key capabilities include:
 - Create and edit products